PhilLAL/waltz-docs/docs/user_guide.md

 ### 1.2 User's log out
 Use this for correct end of session and to prevent others from changing your settings and managing your hosts and devices.

+### 1.3 Help

+This will navigate to the documentation and GitHub page of the Waltz project.